Close

 About Officer School

-Officer school spans 9 ½ to 12 weeks, depending on your branch of service.
-During that time, you will begin to develop the qualities of an officer, including military bearing, teamwork and the ability to perform under pressure and under adverse conditions.
+Officer school spans nine and a half to 12 weeks, depending on your branch of service.
+During that time, you will begin to develop the qualities of an officer, including military bearing, teamwork and the ability to perform under pressure and adverse conditions.

 Curriculum varies according to service, but in general, training school includes: